THAMIZH-ARASU/3D-SEGMENTATION-OF_MEDICAL_IMAGES/data_preprocessing/README.md

 # Data Preprocessing Module

 This module provides tools and pipelines for preprocessing CT scan datasets for segmentation tasks.
-It supports both the Medical Segmentation Decathlon (MSD) and JIPMER dataset formats, and outputs preprocessed images, labels, and metadata for downstream machine learning workflows.
+It supports the Medical Segmentation Decathlon (MSD), JIPMER, and LiTS dataset formats, and outputs preprocessed images, labels, and metadata for downstream machine learning workflows.

 ## Main Components